Permitting an Unauthorized Operator to Drive

 If you were charged with either the first or second degree version of this criminal offense in Tampa or Plant City in Hillsborough County, FL, then hire an experienced criminal defense attorney at the Sammis Law Firm.

-Call us to discuss your driving or traffic charge.
+Contact us to discuss your driving or traffic charge.
 We can begin your defense today.
+Call 813-250-0500.